Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Background

-Given a benchmarking data set, we find the best switching point $\tau$ for a specific algorithm pair $(A_1,A_2)$ by performing a line search of $\tau$.
-Afterwards, for each function-dimension pair, we determine the theoretical \vbsd as the ($A_1$, $A_2$) pair that produces the smallest theoretical performance defined in Eq.~\eqref{eqn:single-split-performance}.
-We then check whether the \textbf{actual performance} of a \vbsd would catch or be comparable to the theoretical performance thereof, if we execute the \vbsd on the corresponding function-dimension pair, with the switching point determined in the theoretical study.
-In the following experiments, we shall denote by $ERT_r(\vbsd)$ the \emph{ performance} of the dynamic virtual best solver for a function-dimension pair.
-Similarly, the \textbf{actual performance gain} over \vbss is defined as $(ERT(\vbss) - ERT_r(\vbsd)) / ERT(\vbss)$.
+Given a benchmarking data set, we find the best switching point $\tau$ for a specific algorithm pair $(A_1,A_2)$ and specific function $f$ with dimensionality $d$ by performing a line search on $\tau$.
+Afterward, for each function-dimension pair, we determine the theoretical \vbsd as the ($A_1$, $A_2$) pair that produces the smallest theoretical performance defined in Eq.~\eqref{eqn:single-split-performance}.
+We then take this found $(A_1,A_2,\tau)$ combination and run it on the corresponding function.
+From this, we again calculate ERT, which we will refer to as the \emph{achieved performance} of the $\vbsd$ for that function-dimension pair.
+Similarly, the \textbf{relative performance improvement} over \vbss is defined as:

+This measure takes values in $[-1,1]$ and is equivalent to the performance gain definition when an improvement is present but negative when the performance of \vbsd is worse than the \vbss.